cilium/community/REPOSITORY-GUIDELINES.md

 ### Change of scope

 If a repository's level of activity significantly changes and/or it modifies its purpose over time, it may become appropriate to pursue a change in scope.
-This change can be proposed by using the [Change of Scope Template]() and can be approved via the process as described in [Voting](#voting).
+This change can be proposed by using the [Change of Scope Template]() and can be approved via the process as described in [Approval Process](#approval-process).

 Any approved change of scope must be reflected in [REPOSITORIES.md](https://github.com/cilium/community/blob/main/REPOSITORIES.md).

+### Approval Process

+All changes that occur within the lifecycle of a repository have the same approval process:

+- An issue is opened via the appropriate issue template ([New Repository Template]() or [Change of Scope Template]())
+- Once the issue is opened, ample opportunity for discussion among both committers and the larger Cilium community is provided (for example, 1 week)
+- If there are no objections among committers and any relevant criteria are met (for example, the criteria found in [Addition](#addition)), the change is approved
+- If there are objections among committers but they can be worked through amicably, and any relevant criteria are met, the change is approved

+In the rare case that objections from committers cannot be worked through independently, the committers decide if the change should be approved via a simple majority vote as set out in [GOVERNANCE.md](https://github.com/cilium/community/blob/main/GOVERNANCE.md#voting).

 ## Credit